-On Mac, there is no need to go through a driver installation.
+On a Mac, there is no need to go through a driver installation.

 Open Carbide Motion by clicking the icon, you will be presented with the opening Screen.

-Click the ‘Connect Cutter’ Icon in the center of the window to connect to your Shapeoko 3.
+Click the ‘Connect Cutter’ Icon in the center of the window to connect to your machine.

-After the software has connected to your machine, your will be presented with the information screen
+After the software has connected to your machine, your will be presented with the Initialize screen

 Learning your way around Carbide Motion

-Note: After you’ve loaded a gcode file, the empty gray button will activate into the ‘RUN’ button.
+Note: After you’ve loaded a G-Code file, the ‘Start Job’ button will become active.

-Pro Tip: If you’ve loaded a .egc file (this is the encrypted gcode file outputted from Carbide Create), you can access the plain text version of the file by clicking the file path link at the top of the run window.
+Pro Tip: If you’ve loaded a .egc file (this is the encrypted G-Code file output from the Carbide 3D license of MeshCAM (or early versions of Carbide Create)), you can access the plain text version of the file by clicking the file path link at the top of the run window.